This post explains how to get free tickets for the comedy talk show Late Night with Seth Meyers, including standby or rehearsal show tickets.

 - You can only request tickets once every 4 months.

 Once you have submitted your request, you are put on a waitlist.
-If your request is accepted, you will receive an email with instructions for confirming your e-ticket.
+If your request is accepted, you will receive a confirmation email with instructions on how to use your e-ticket.

-You can try for standby tickets or monologue rehearsal tickets (see below).
+If you are not selected, you can try for standby tickets (see below).

 If you don't have any luck, why not try for another fun late-night show?

-For even more shows, see our post Live TV Show Tapings in NYC.
+For even more shows, see our post, Live TV Show Tapings in New York City.

 Taping begins at about 4:00 pm and usually ends at 5:15 pm.